 - a small handful of fresh basil

 - Whisk vinegar and salt in a medium bowl.
 Add onion and toss to combine.
-Let stand while you toast the bread.
-As the bread is toasting, slice the heirloom tomatoes into disks.
-Also slice cherry tomatoes, either in half or in 4 wedges.
-Add sliced cherry tomatoes to onion and toss to combine.
+Let stand while you prepare tomatoes.
+Slice the heirloom tomatoes into disks.
+Slice cherry and plum tomatoes into wedges.

 - Take a large serving plate or a shallow bowl and arrange the heirloom tomatoes on the bottom, they can overlap a bit.
 Top with 1/2 of the the onion-vinegar mix.
 Add tomato wedges, then top with the rest of onions and vinegar.

 - Drizzle with olive oil, sprinkle with salt flakes and basil leaves.
 Serve immediately.